-The first Ethiopian stamps were printed in 1894 in France, the first courier left Harrar on 31st of January 1895.

-Exhibit ends in February 1909.
-Ethiopia entered into U.P.U. on the 1st of November 1908 when the last set of overprinted stamps of 1894 was issued and Ethiopian stamps became sufficient for franking to abroad.
-So I also documented the early mail and the postal rates originated in Ethiopia with Ethiopian stamps alone.
+The first Ethiopian stamps were printed in 1894 in France, the first courier franked with Ethiopian stamps left Harrar on the 31st of January 1895.
+This Exhibit ends in February 1909.
+Ethiopia entered U.P.U. on the 1st of November 1908 when the last set of 1894 overprinted stamps was issued and Ethiopian stamps became sufficient for franking mail to abroad.
+So I also documented the early postal rates for mail originated in Ethiopia with Ethiopian stamps alone and, to close the exhibit, I inserted a cover from early April 1909 franked with stamps of the new definitive set.

-Plan: the exhibit is organized into chapters and sub-chapters (box below), chronologically according to the periods defined by Tristant in his Ethiopian postal history book as that definition seems to me yet the most logic.
+Plan: the exhibit is divided into chapters and sub-chapters (see box below), chronologically organized according to the periods defined by Tristant in his Ethiopian postal history book as that definition seems to me the most logic.
 I associated a colour to each chapter to let easier the understanding of the development of this study.